Streets & Traffic

 Speed Watch Program

-Speeding drivers on neighborhood streets is one of the most common complaints received by the Seabrook Police Department and the Street Department in Public Works.
-Neighborhood Speed Watch is a three-part program designed to address the concerns of our community.
-The program is a partnership between the Seabrook Police Department and our citizens and is initiated by citizens concerned about speeding vehicles in their neighborhood.
-Learn More...
+Speeding drivers on neighborhood streets are among the most common complaints received by the Seabrook Police Department and the Street Department in Public Works.
+Neighborhood Speed Watch is a three-part program designed to address community concerns.
+The program is a partnership between the Seabrook Police Department and its citizens, initiated by concerned citizens who are worried about speeding vehicles in their neighborhood.

 City Streets

-While Public Works maintains several streets within the City of Seabrook, they are limited to maintaining city streets only.
-Several streets within the city belong to either Harris County or the State of Texas and some are even private property.
-It is not the City of Seabrook jurisdiction to fix problems on these streets, however, when problems are reported the city does pass the message along to the proper agency.
+While Public Works maintains several streets within the City of Seabrook, they are limited to preserving city streets only.
+Several streets within the city belong to either Harris County or the State of Texas, and some are even privately owned.
+It is not the City of Seabrook's jurisdiction to fix problems on these streets; however, when problems are reported, the city does pass the message along to the proper agency.

 Seabrook Separate Storm Sewer System (MS4)